 How To Host a Cookie Exchange Party

-Although traditionally popular around Christmas and the holidays, don't limit yourself to just one season.
-A cookie exchange party can be the perfect way to spice up a birthday celebration, a girls' night, or just an evening catching up with friends while indulging in your shared love of cookies.
+Although these parties are mainly popular around Christmas and the holidays, you can enjoy one year-round.
+These parties can be the perfect way to spice up a birthday, a girls' night, or just an evening catching up with friends while indulging in delicious treats.
+If you’re searching for fun cookie party ideas, this is one of the sweetest ways to bring people together.

 Why Host a Cookie Exchange Party?